ncoghlan/misc/notes/python3/questions_and_answers.rst

 ==============

 :Published:    29th June, 2012
-:Last Updated: 10th December, 2016
+:Last Updated: 22nd April, 2017

-With the long transition to "Python 3 by default" still in progress, the question is occasionally raised as to whether or not the core Python developers are acting as reasonable stewards of the Python language.
-It's an entirely appropriate question, as Python 3 introduces backwards incompatible changes that more obviously benefit future users of the language than they do current users, so existing users (especially library and framework developers) are being asked to devote time and effort to a transition that will cost them more in time and energy than it will save them for years to come.
+Throughout the long transition to "Python 3 by default" in the Python ecosystem, the question was occasionally raised as to whether or not the core Python developers were acting as reasonable stewards of the Python language.

+While it largely stopped being a concern after the release of Python 3.5 in September 2015, it was an entirely appropriate question prior to that, as Python 3 introduced backwards incompatible changes that more obviously helped future users of the language than they did current users, so existing users (especially library and framework developers) were being asked to devote time and effort to a transition that would cost them more in time and energy in the near term than it would save them for years to come.

-Since I've seen variants of these questions several times over the years, I now keep this as an intermittently updated record of my thoughts on the topic (updates are generally prompted by new iterations of the questions).
+Since I had seen variants of these questions several times over the years, I started this FAQ as an intermittently updated record of my thoughts on the topic, with updates generally being prompted by new iterations of the questions.
 You can see the full history of changes in the `source repo`_.

 The views expressed below are my own.
 While many of them are shared by